russjr08/Redirector/README.md

 - `docker-registry.omnicron.dev/redirector:latest`: This will get you the latest version of Redirector
 - `docker-registry.omnicron.dev/redirector:v1`: This will get you the latest version of Redirector from the v1 branch

-I recommend pairing this with the `.env` file from this repository, which has the environmental variables you need for the application.
+I recommend pairing this with the `.env.example` file from this repository, which has the environmental variables you need for the application.
 Then you can just pass `--env-file` to Docker, rather than listing all of the variables individually.
 However, you can list them individually if you wish!

 Run with something such as:
-`docker run --env-file ./.env -p 10000:9500 docker-registry.omnicron.dev/redirector:v1`
+`docker run --env-file ./.env.example -p 10000:9500 docker-registry.omnicron.dev/redirector:v1`

-This will make Redirector available on port 10000, connected to the database details specified in the `.env` file.
+This will make Redirector available on port 10000, connected to the database details specified in the `.env.example` file.

 ## Running (Docker Compose)
 Don't have an existing MongoDB server?
 Or do you just prefer to keep your services and it's dependencies coupled together?
 No problem!
 You can use the `docker-compose.yml` file from this repository as well, and then just simply use: